Backtesting.py vs Backtrader vs Pineify: Which Backtesting Fits You?

 How Orders and Trading Are Simulated

 Backtesting.py keeps it simple.
-It provides basic order execution that works perfectly well for most common retail strategies.
-You set your starting cash and commission costs, and it handles the essentials without extra complexity.
+Basic order execution works well for standard retail strategies.
+You set starting cash and commission costs, and it handles the essentials without extra complexity.

 Measuring Your Strategy's Performance